 Puff Pastry Sausage Rolls

 Those pre-rolled puff pastries you get from the supermarket work wonders for so many recipes and sausage rolls are no exception.
 We certainly don’t need to be making puff pastry, especially for party food!

 From using 1 1/2 sheets of puff pastry you’ll get 20 sausage rolls.

-How to roll Sausage Rolls
+How to roll Chorizo Sausage Rolls (quick summary)

 - Split your meat into 4 and spread into a log shape close to one side of the pastry.